OdyAsh/mp3quran_scraper/README.md

 mp3quran_scraper_and_tagEditor is a Python script (exe) that downloads the 114 Surahs (chapters) of the Quran from any reciter found in [mp3quran](https://mp3quran.net/eng).

+UPDATE: the website is currently not working (infinite load-time)

 ## Installation

 Two options: